osp/osp.tools.ethertoff/README.txt

 RELEARN
 =======

-Web platform, initially for the OSP 2013 Summerschool bearing this name.
+Simple collaborative web platform, initially developed for the OSP 2013 Summerschool bearing this name.

 <http://relearn.be/>